md-wright98/sql-learning/leetcode/sql-50/README.md

 Each problem includes:
 - A brief description and LeetCode link
 - The SQL query I used to solve it
+- A brief summary of the logic used to solve the problem

 ---